COMMUNICATING WITHOUT WORDS

 Nonverbal communications trumps what we actually say, EVERY TIME!

-It conveys our message Visually to our audiences.
-Note: Over 50% of people are visual learners…and for everyone what we are communicating non-verbally speaks louder than our words!
+It conveys our message — Visually —to our audiences.
+Note: Over 50% of people are visual learners…and for everyone, what we are communicating nonverbally speaks louder than our words!
 So, what people see is what they believe!

 Presenters can benefit from implementing a conscious awareness of nonverbal communication through: